olivia-ai/docs.olivia-ai.org/docs/modules.md

 ### User information
 To save information about the user, there is the package `user` to get and save information in the user's client.

-You need to add a field for the information you want to add here: https://github.com/olivia-ai/olivia/blob/master/user/information.go#L4
+You need to add a field for the information you want to add [here](https://github.com/olivia-ai/olivia/blob/master/user/information.go#L4)
 Then, you can get and save the information inside the module, like this:

 ```go